-2.4.1 Air Control
+2.4.1 Air control

 The air control is located underneath the ash shelf.
-To open the air control, pull the air control handle completely (High).
+To open the air control, push the air control handle completely to the left (High).
 This will increase the burn rate.
-To close the air control, push the air control handle completely (Low).
-This will decrease the burn rate.
+To close the air control, push the air control handle completely to the right.
+This will permit to achieve the lowest possible burn rate.